chrispoq/website-content/posts/2020-03-14-remote-work-intro.md

 - A separate person reports past IT issues (remote desktop security breach), prevents freelance video editors from accessing their powerful work machines when working remotely.
 Just shows the importance of IT and tools in a remote context, and how certain roles may struggle more than others.
 - Finally, for people who deal with discuss sensitive data through phone calls (e.g. clinical patients), coffee shops, co-working spaces (dedicated meeting rooms may be prohibitively expensive), or shared accommodation won't cut it.

 Overall, if you're transitioning into remote, there will be a period of adaptation before you find out if you can do it or not.
 Part-remote companies will struggle the most.
-Some people won't adapt into remote working, some won't have the option even if they could adapt.
+Some people won't adapt to remote working, some won't have the option even if they could adapt.
 Remote isn't necessarily the future of work, but it can become the default for a lot more people than it is today, with great productivity, health, and cost-saving benefits.

 ## Remote Policies